Badal-Roy2005/Snake-Game/README.md

 # 🐍 Snake Game

-A simple and fun Snake Game built using **HTML**, **CSS**, and **JavaScript**.
+A responsive and engaging Snake Game built using **HTML**, **CSS**, and **JavaScript**.

 ---

 ## 🎮 Features

-- 🟢 Classic snake movement with clean graphics
+- 🟢 Classic snake mechanics with grid-based movement
+- 📱 Mobile-friendly with on-screen arrow controls
 - 🍎 Random food generation
-- 💥 Game over when snake hits the wall or itself
+- 💥 "Game Over" when the snake hits the wall or itself
 - 📊 Real-time score tracking
-- 🔄 Reset button to restart the game
+- 🔄 Reset button to restart the game anytime
+- ✨ Smooth animations and clean UI

 ---

 ## 🕹️ Controls

+### Desktop
 | Key | Action        |
 |-----|---------------|
 | ⬅️  | Move Left     |